 Bottled water undergoes a filtration process which removes most of the minerals in it, including fluoride and this mineral helps in strengthening the teeth.
-Apart from that, bottled water is more acidic than tap water.
+Apart from good job in Australia, bottled water is more acidic than tap water.
 Tap water undergoes extensive cleansing without eliminating minerals, and it’s also fluoridated which makes it a better choice for drinking.

 Teeth grinding, or bruxism can wear teeth down over time.
 Stress and sleeping habits most often cause this making it hard to control.
 Avoiding hard foods during the day can reduce pain and damage from this habit.
 Wearing a mouth guard at night can prevent the damage caused by grinding while sleeping.